 Students in the College of Arts and Sciences:

-If you are pursuing honors within your major (what we call Departmental Honors), your first point of contact must be your department.
-You have to fulfill both your department's requirements as well as all Honors Program requirements, including the Honors Program cumulative GPA requirement of 3.3 or higher.
+If you are pursuing honors within your major (Departmental Honors), your first point of contact must be your department.
+You have to fulfill both your department's requirements as well as all Honors Program requirements.
 As your department will be supporting you through this process, and in some cases may require you to take thesis-related courses, it is crucial you communicate with them first.
-You will also need to read our Graduation with Honors FAQ.
-You will be required to acknowledge that you have read this document when you sign your registration paperwork.
+You must also read our Graduation with Honors FAQ.

-Students within the College of Arts and Sciences who want to pursue General Honors - an interdisciplinary thesis project that cannot fit within any one major in Arts and Sciences - must have a CU-Boulder cumulative GPA of 3.5 or higher and meet with the Director of the Honors Program for thesis project approval before turning in any paperwork to the Honors Program.
-You will also need to read the Graduation with Honors FAQ, which includes information pertinent to General Honors students.
-You will be required to acknowledge that you have read this document when you sign your registration paperwork.
+Students in the College of Arts and Sciences who want to pursue General Honors - an interdisciplinary thesis project that cannot fit within any one major - must have a CU-Boulder cumulative GPA of 3.5 or higher and meet with the Director of the Honors Program for thesis project approval before turning in any paperwork to the Honors Program.
+You must also read our Graduation with Honors FAQ.

 Students in the College of Engineering and Applied Science, the College of Architecture and Planning, the College of Music, Journalism and Mass Communication or the Leeds School of Business: